Advocating for the Industry

 Frequently Asked Questions

-The next Legislative Summit will take place on September 22-24, 2021, in Washington, DC.
+The next Legislative Summit will take place on September 20-22, 2023, in Washington, DC.
 The event will include in-depth briefings on the industry's most pressing policy issues and face-to-face meetings with your members of Congress and their staff.
-Here is a recap of the 2019 Summit.
+You can find more information on the Legislative Summit page.
+Want to know more about how the Summit goes?
+We have a recap of the 2019 Summit.
 If you have any questions about the Legislative Summit, contact Tod Moore.